HyperKiko/KikoBot/README.md

 # Beta
-This is the beta version of AuraBot so if you have any bugs please report them at [Our Discord Server](https://discord.gg/vHqydv2)
+This is the beta version of KikoBot so if you have any bugs please report them at [Our Discord Server](https://discord.gg/vHqydv2)
-## AuraBot
+## KikoBot
-AuraBot is a free Fortnite Lobbby Bot, Made by Kiko & Aspect.
+KikoBot is a free Fortnite Lobbby Bot, Made by Kiko.
 ### Support
-If you need help join our [Discord Server](https://discord.gg/vHqydv2)
+If you need help join our [Discord Server](https://discord.gg/kkM5f3Q)